Obituary of Elfred P. Bloedel

 The Bloedel family wishes to thank the employees of Ecumen Prairie Hill; the members of Saint Peter Lutheran Church; the pastors, choir, and members of Mount Calvary Lutheran Church; Rivers Edge Hospital; Mayo Clinic Hospice; and Visiting Angels for their care and compassion.

-Memorials are gratefully suggested for Mount Calvary Lutheran Church or Saint Peter Lutheran Church.To plant a tree in memory of Elfred Bloedel, please visit Tribute Store
+Memorials are gratefully suggested for Mount Calvary Lutheran Church or Saint Peter Lutheran Church.To send flowers to the family or plant a tree in memory of Elfred Bloedel, please visit Tribute Store